-1 Goal Name e Owner Occupied Housing Rehabilitation Goal Rehabilitation of owner occupied single and two-family housing.
+1 Goal Name Owner Occupied Housing Rehabilitation Goal Rehabilitation of owner occupied single and two-family housing.
 Description

-2 Goal Name Provide Assistance To First Time Home Buyers Goal Description Provide funding for downpayment or closing costs for first time home buyers.
-May also include up to \$5,000 for repairs if allowed by primary lender.
-3 Goal Name Provide Public Services Targeted to Youth Goal Description Provide financial assistance to organizations providing services to youths.
-4 Goal Name Provide Public Services Targeted To The Elderly Goal Description Provide funding for organizations providing services targeted to senior citizens.
-5 Goal Name Provide Services To The Disabled Goal Description Provide funds to organizations for public services targeted to the disabled.
-6 Goal Name Provide Services To Homeless Persons/Families Goal Description Provide funds to assist organizations providing services to homeless individuals and/or families.
+2 Goal Name Assistance To First Time Home Buyers Goal Description Provide funding for down payment or closing costs for first time home buyers.
+May also include up to \$20,000 for repairs if allowed by primary lender.
+3 Goal Name Public Services Targeted to Youth Goal Description Provide financial assistance to organizations providing services to youths.
+4 Goal Name Public Services Targeted To The Elderly Goal Description Provide funding for organizations providing services targeted to senior citizens.
+5 Goal Name Services To The Disabled Goal Description Provide funds to organizations for public services targeted to the disabled.
+6 Goal Name Services To Homeless Persons/Families Goal Description Provide funds to assist organizations providing services to homeless individuals and/or families.
 Domestic Violence Shelter and Teen Transitional Shelter.
-7 Goal Name Provide Housing Services To The Elderly Goal Description Provide funds for a minor home repair program to allow senior citizens to maintain their independence.
-8 Goal Name Provide Rental Assistance To VLI Households Goal Description Provide rental assistance through the Housing Choice Voucher program to very low-income households to maintain housing stability.
-9 Goal Name Grant Administration/Oversight Goal Description Provide grant administration and oversight Assessed Astrian Dian
+7 Goal Name Housing Repair Services To The Elderly Goal Description Provide funds for a minor home repair program to allow senior citizens to maintain their independence.
+8 Goal Name Rental Assistance To VLI Households Goal Description Provide rental assistance through the Housing Choice Voucher program to very low-income households to maintain housing stability.
+9 Goal Name Grant Administration/Oversight Goal Description Provide grant administration and oversight

+10 Goal Name Low/Mod Job Creation

+Goal Project delivery costs for loan programs to businesses designed to create job opportunities for persons of low and

+Description moderate-income.

-10 Goal Name Low/Mod Job Creation Goal Description Project delivery costs for loan programs designed to create job opportunities for persons of low and moderate-income.
-11 Neighborhood Preservation Goal Description Preserve and enhance the sustainability of neighborhoods through investments in public infrastructure (CDBG target areas), demolition of blighted structures (townwide), and maintenance of in-rem tax properties (townwide).
-12 Goal Name Flood Recovery Goal Description Repairs/improvements to address the impacts of the 2011 flood event; projects already have funds committed and the town is 94% of the way through the CDBG-DR grant allocation; projects are anticipated to be completed by the end of 2019.
-The town anticipates the sale of 17 CDBG-DR acquired lots for the purposes of development of flood resilient low-moderate income housing.
-The program income received from the sale of these lots will be allocated to the cost of bringing water mains up to current health department standards.
+11 Goal Name Neighborhood Preservation

+Goal Description Preserve and enhance the sustainability of neighborhoods through investments in public infrastructure (CDBG target areas), demolition of blighted structures (Townwide), and maintenance of in-rem tax properties (Townwide).

+12 Goal Name Flood Recovery

+Goal Description Repairs/improvements to address the impacts of the 2011 flood event; projects already have funds committed and the town is 98% of the way through the CDBG-DR grant allocation; projects are anticipated to be completed by the end of 2021.